 Topics and Ana Analysis Gaps relevant UNCAC, AUCPCC, and ECOWAS PROTOCOL provision(s) Key indicators National framework Legal Framework Enforcement & Implementation Recommendations Mechanism for Recovery of Property through International Cooperation.
-Article 54:) UNCAC Article 54:) UNCAC Article 13 (1,2):ECOWA S Protocol Adoption of measures that allow competent authorities to -give effect to an order for confiscation issued by a court of another State Party. - allow confiscation without criminal conviction when the offender cannot be prosecuted by reason of death, flight, absence or in other appropriate cases. -identify, locate, freeze and seize proceeds of crimes or other assets that equal the value of the crime for forfeiture and ensure that such assets are transferred to other States.
+Article 54: ) UNCAC Article 16(2): AUCPCC Article 13 (1,2):ECOWA S Protocol Adoption of measures that allow competent authorities to egive effect to an order for confiscation issued by a court of another State Party. - allow confiscation without criminal conviction when the offender cannot be prosecuted by reason of death, flight, absence or in other appropriate cases. -identify, locate, freeze and seize proceeds of crimes or other assets that equal the value of the crime for forfeiture and ensure that such assets are transferred to other States.
 The EFCC The Office of the Attorney-General of the Federation and Minister of Justice Section 6(d)The EFCC Act 2004 and Section 13 of the Money Laundering Prohibition Act 2011 The Nigerian regime is Partially complaint.
-There is no Non- Conviction Based Asset Law.
+There is no Non-Conviction Based Asset Law.
 Need to represent The Non-Conviction Based Asset Forfeiture Bill to the National Assembly.

 Recommendations

 Gaps

 Analysis Enforcement & Implementation

 Ana Legal Framework

 National framework

-Key indicators -Allow competent authorities to freeze or seize property upon a freezing or seizure order issued by a competent authority of another State -confiscation of property of foreign origin either in exercising jurisdiction or on behalf of another State.
+Key indicators -Allow competent authorities to freeze or seize property upon a freezing or seizure order issued by a competent authority of another State confiscation of property of foreign origin either in exercising jurisdiction or on behalf of another State.

-Topics and relevant UNCAC, AUCPCC, and ECOWAS PROTOCOL provision(s)
+Topics and UNCAC, AUCPCC, and ECOWAS PROTOCOL provision(s)

-Topics and Ana Analysis Gaps relevant UNCAC, AUCPCC, and ECOWAS PROTOCOL provision(s) Key indicators National framework Legal Framework Enforcement & Implementation Recommendations International Cooperation for Purposes of Confiscation Article 55 UNCAC Article 16 (1) (3) (4): AUCPCC Article 13 (4), (5): ECOWAS Protocol State Parties are required to employ all legislative measures that would enhance the job of the competent authorities to 1. identify, trace, freeze or seize proceeds of crime, after or pending judgement and to take the right of a bona fide third party into account, 2.
-To assist other State Parties in identification, seizure of the assets or items acquired in committing the crimes and transfer all or any part of such assets to another State.
+Topics and Ana Analysis Gaps relevant UNCAC, AUCPCC, and ECOWAS PROTOCOL provision(s) Key indicators National framework Legal Framework Enforcement & Implementation Recommendations International Cooperation for Purposes of Confiscation Article 55 UNCAC Article 16 (1) (3) (4): AUCPCC Article 13 (4), (5): ECOWAS Protocol International required to employ all legislative measures that would enhance the job of the competent authorities to 1. identify, trace, freeze or seize proceeds of crime, atticle 15 (1) after or pending judgement and to take the right of a Article 13 (4), bona fide third party into account, ECOWAS Protocol Protocol Gommitting the crimes and transfer all or any part of such assets to another State.
 Ministry of Justice EFCC ICPC The Nigerian Court rules provides for enforcement of foreign court judgements and orders.
-S 5 (j) of The EFCC Act grants it the mandate to co- ordinate with foreign and local agencies to achieve the aforesaid activities.
+S 5 (j) of The EFCC Act grants it the mandate to coordinate with foreign and local agencies to achieve the aforesaid activities.
 The EFCC has in fact worked with foreign agencies on many cases subject to the powers of the Attorney General for the Federation and Minister of Justice as the Chief law Officer and the Central Authority in respect of Mutual Legal Assistance.
 Absence of specific legal frame work on MLA Need for a legislation or navigational guide on MLA